ncatlab/nlab-content/pages/1/0/3/0/301/content.md

 ### In predicative constructive mathematics

 In [[predicative mathematics|predicative]] [[constructive mathematics]], one doesn't have a single set of all truth values.
-However, sometimes an infinite hierarchy of sets of truth values indexed by the [[natural numbers]]:
+Instead, sometimes one has an infinite hierarchy of sets of truth values indexed by the [[natural numbers]]:

 $$\Omega_0 \subseteq \Omega_1 \subseteq \Omega_2 \subseteq \ldots$$